joniles/mpxj/src.net/nuget/mpxj.readme.md

 # MPXJ

 [MPXJ](http://mpxj.org) is a Java library which allows a variety of project file formats and databases to be read and written.
-This NuGet uses the [IKVM](https://github.com/ikvm-revived/ikvm) to translate the Java library into a .Net assembly.
+This NuGet package uses [IKVM](https://github.com/ikvm-revived/ikvm) to translate the Java library into a .Net assembly.
 You can find details of the Java classes and methods in the [Javadocs](http://www.mpxj.org/apidocs/index.html).

 After installing this package you can either work with some of the simple built-in